twarrre/twarrre.github.io/games/_posts/2015-04-09-viking_twelve.md

 ---
 layout: game
-title: Viking Twelve: A Space Odyssey
+title: Viking XII: A Space Odyssey
-image: /assets/plant_a_carrot/carrot_banner_small.png
+image: /assets/viking_twelve/carrot_banner_small.png
 desc: "Vikings have found a way to space and now must deals with the aliens in this turn-based strategy game."
 tag: Games
 gallery: vikingtwelveGallery